cloud-elements/devportal/docs/guides/element-mapper/common-resources/mapping.md

 * [Working With Arrays](#working-with-arrays)
 * [Access Levels and Transformations](#access-levels-and-transformations)

-## Select an Element Instances to Transform
+## Select an Element Instance to Transform

 After you create a common resource, the next step is to map element resource fields to the common resource to create a transformation.